 While the addition of payments via digital channels provides new opportunities for businesses, it is important that data privacy and consumer security continues to be prioritized or face serious financial consequences as well as damage to brand reputation.
 As businesses consider new digital payment solutions, adherence to the requirements of PCI DSS which ensures sensitive cardholder data is secure and protected every step of the way, is paramount no matter what the payment channel.

 PCI Pal recently launched PCI Pal Digital, providing a true omnichannel secure payment solution that enables organizations to take payments across Webchat, WhatsApp, Social Media, Email and SMS.
 The technology ensures these channels are descoped from the requirements of PCI DSS while retaining operational flexibility to engage in conversations with the customer.

 PCI Pal Digital works once a payment has been requested via a digital channel.
 An agent generates a secure URL link, sending the customer to a payment page where they enter their details.

-Learn more about our omnichannel payment solution by viewing our PCI Pal Digital Video or contact us now to discuss how we can help your organisation descope your contact centre environment from the requirements of PCI DSS
+Learn more about our omnichannel payment solution by viewing our PCI Pal Digital Video or contact us now to discuss how we can help your organization descope your contact center environment from the requirements of PCI DSS